amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > ## Python Syntax: Strings and Lists
 >
-> In order to parse our input, Python has rules about how it should be entered.
+> In order to parse our input, Python has rules about how it should be written.
-> We will cover these as they come up.
+> We can use these same rules when reading code to understand what is happening.
+> As different syntaxes appear, we will point them out in these callout boxes.
 > ### Strings
 > Characters that you want Python to interpret as single piece of text need to be quoted.
 > This is called a string.
 > Single-quotes `'` and double-quotes `"` are both valid as long as you use the same symbol at the beginning and end of the string.
 > ### Lists
 > An unordered series of data, a list, starts with a square bracket `[` , separates list items with commas `,`, and ends with a square bracket `]`.
+> The items in a list can be any other type of data, including other lists.
 {: .callout}

 ## Importing modules